trishantpahwa/dorky/README.md

 ### To pull files from S3 bucket.
 1. Initialize dorky project using `dorky init`.
-2. Use `dorky pull` to pull the status from S3 bucket.
+2. Use `dorky pull` to pull the files from S3 bucket.
-3. Use `dorky pull-files` to pull the files from S3 bucket.